Racconcity/Souls-Discord-Bot/README.md

 Finally, you can get a random thing using `-random`.
 You can use `-ds1 random` to get game-specific random things.

+There are two administrative commands: `-clean` and `-destroy`.
+Clean removes the last 50 bot messages, and is granted to server moderators and bot owners.
+Destroy stops the bot entirely (on all servers), and is only granted to bot owners.

+---

 The bot reflects data from http://darksouls.wikia.com and http://bloodborne.wikia.com , which has been cached in the JSON files for speed of access.